 Let’s compare a drop of essential oil to a cup of herbal tea, for example…

 one drop of peppermint oil equals approximately 26 cups of peppermint herbal tea.
 You probably wouldn’t drink that much tea, right?
 (Bright, 2016) There’s a good reason why your tea doesn’t contain that much peppermint!
 While beneficial in reasonable amounts, too much can cause respiratory problems in humans.
-For dogs, too much peppermint, whether inhaled, ingested or absorbed through their skin, can cause irritation, disorientation, vomiting and/or lethargy.
-And despite the ads, peppermint does not kill fleas.
+For dogs, too much peppermint, whether inhaled, ingested or absorbed through their skin, can cause irritation, disorientation, vomiting and lethargy.
+Also, despite the ads, peppermint does not kill fleas.
 Safe doses probably won’t even repel fleas.

 Kill Fleas?
 Please…

 Pennyroyal and tea tree oils are also used to get rid of fleas.
 Unlike peppermint, both of these oils are toxic to fleas.
 Unfortunately, they are ALSO TOXIC TO PET'S kidneys and liver, building up in pet’s system overtime.
 Signs of toxicity include vomiting, depression, tremors, weakness and loss of coordination.